tmobaird/dv/README.md

 ✅td add "item"          # adds new todo
 ✅td rm index            # deletes item from list
-✅td mv index name         # edits name of item td rank "item" rank      # moves item up or down in list td done "item"           # marks as done td undone "item"         # marks as not done td schedule              # shows the schedule or generates it if not saved
+✅td mv index name         # edits name of item
+🟡td rank "item" rank      # moves item up or down in list td done "item"           # marks as done td undone "item"         # marks as not done td schedule              # shows the schedule or generates it if not saved